Foraging: Dandelions in the Kitchen

 Let’s not overlook dandelion just because it’s common!
 Dandelion is easy to find, completely edible, and very nutritious.
 It is a great addition to your sustainable kitchen, and absolutely free.

-This post will give a quick overview of the many potential diet and health benefits of adding dandelion to your cooking, followed by a look at the many possible uses of this versatile plant in the kitchen.
+This post will give an overview of foraging and growing dandelions, the many potential diet and health benefits of adding dandelion to your cooking, and the benefits to your bees and other pollinators.

 I will share some of my favorite uses with you, including dandelion smoothies, pesto, roasted roots, and a coffee alternative!